5 Benefits of Not Wearing High Heels

 Using high heels tilts your pelvis, making your glutes look much better.
 But the problem with this is it increases pressure on the lower part of the spine, along with the muscles in that area.

-In certain cases, this can lead to a condition called spondylolisthesis, which is when one vertebrae slides over another.
+In certain cases, this can lead to a condition called spondylolisthesis, which is when one vertebra slides over another.
 This damages nerves and causes intense pain.

 2. No more Achilles heel soreness